bitcoin-api/bitcoin-api-full-stack/README.md

 * [Bitcoin-Api on Patreon](https://www.patreon.com/bitcoinapi)

-Here's the available sponsorship material types you can add to this `README.md` file:
+Here's the available sponsored content types you can have on this `README.md` file:

 #### Readme Sponsored Content Example

+**Sponsor Title in Bold Letters**

-This is the sponsored content, it contains text and it [also contains a link](#readme-sponsored-content-example).
-(100 characters max including text-embedded link)
+This is the sponsored content text, it contains info and a [text-embedded link](#readme-sponsored-content-example).

+**Features:**

+* a title above in **bold text**
+* the regular main text which can also contain a  [text-embedded link](#readme-sponsored-content-example).

 #### Readme Image Sponsored Content Example

+**Sponsor Title in Bold Letters**

 <img
     src="https://bitcoin-api.s3.amazonaws.com/images/documentation/advertisement-2.png"
 />

-This is the image sponsored content, there's an image above (50px by 50px) and it [also contains a link](#readme-image-sponsored-content-example).
-(100 characters max including text-embedded link)
+This is the image sponsored content text, it contains info and a [text-embedded link](#readme-image-sponsored-content-example).

+**Features:**

+* a title above in **bold text**
+* a 50 pixel by 50 pixel large image
+* the regular main text which can also contain a  [text-embedded link](#readme-image-sponsored-content-example).

 #### Readme Large Image Sponsored Content Example

+**Sponsor Title In Bold Letters**

 <img
     src="https://bitcoin-api.s3.amazonaws.com/images/documentation/advertisement-large-2.png"
 />

-This is the large image sponsored content, there's a large image  (100px by 100px) above and it [also contains a link](#readme-large-image-sponsored-content-example).
-(100 characters max including text-embedded link)
+This is the large image sponsored content text, it contains info and a [text-embedded link](#readme-large-image-sponsored-content-example).

+**Features:**

+* a title above in **bold text**
+* a 100 pixel by 100 pixel large image
+* the regular main text which can also contain a  [text-embedded link](#readme-large-image-sponsored-content-example).

+#### Sponsored Content Attributes

+* for all sponsor titles: 50 characters max
+* for all main text sections: 100 characters max including the text-embedded link, the text of the text-embedded link can be up to 50 characters max

+There's a limit of 10 sponsored content items on this `README.md` file in the [Sponsored Content](#sponsored-content) section.
+Reserve your Bitcoin-Api-Full-Stack marketing now!

 ## Merch